 For various reasons students may choose to take courses without seeking a degree.
 Non-degree-seeking students may complete 9 hours of coursework before declaring a degree.
+Enrolling without a declared major may restrict the availability of federal financial aid.
 Non-degree-seeking students must maintain a 3.0 GPA while in graduate school.
 Students desiring to change from a non-degree status to a degree program, need to complete the full application process and meet all admissions criteria as stated above.
 Admission for non-degree status requires the following: